-This guide will walk you through the basics of how to buy the right cycling shoe and pedal system for you.
+This bike shoe and pedal guide will explain the different types of bike shoes and pedals, and why cycling shoes are a must have for all bikers.
+Continue reading to learn the basics of how to choose the right cycling shoe and pedal system for you.

-These shoes are constructed for biking using flat pedals.
-Flat pedals are your standard bike pedal with a flat, large platform to support your foot.
+Flat bike shoes are designed for biking using platform pedals.
+Platform pedals are your standard bike pedal with a flat, large platform to support your foot.
 Sometimes flat pedals will include cages or toe clips.
 You tuck your foot into these add-ons to make it more secure on the pedal as you ride.

 2. Clipless Pedal Cycling Shoes (sometimes referred to as ‘clip-in’)